LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/statecharts.md

 ## Visualizing statecharts

-To visualize your statecharts you can use the [xstate visualizer](https://xstate.js.org/viz/).
+To visualize your statecharts you can use the [XState visualizer](https://xstate.js.org/viz/).

 ## Further reading

-`xstate` comes with a comprehensive [documentation page](https://xstate.js.org/docs/) - it goes into great detail about what things you can do in `statechecart`-configurations.
+`XState` comes with a comprehensive [documentation page](https://xstate.js.org/docs/) - it goes into great detail about what things you can do in `statechecart`-configurations.

-Writing statecharts configurations is very easy once you are used to the syntax but feel free to consult the [`xstate`-guides](https://xstate.js.org/docs/) as often as necessary to get the hang of it.
+Writing statecharts configurations is very easy once you are used to the syntax but feel free to consult the [`XState`-guides](https://xstate.js.org/docs/) as often as necessary to get the hang of it.